yadt/yadt-config-rpm-maker/develop-in-a-vagrant-box/README.md

 svn checkout svn://localhost.localdomain/ working-copy
 ```

+As a first example step we could add a new requirement to the host `berweb01`.
-Change directory into the working copy and make some changes.
+Change directory into `working-copy` and add ` httpd` to the variable file `RPM_REQUIRES`.
 ```bash
 cd working-copy
 vi config/host/berweb01/VARIABLES/RPM_REQUIRES